WalkingPal/walking-pal-web/.docs/CODE-OF-CONDUCT.md

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
+Representation of a project may be further defined and clarified by the project maintainers.

 ---